mui/material-ui/docs/data/material/guides/interoperability/interoperability.md

 ### Change the default styled engine

-By default, Material UI components come with Emotion as their style engine.
-If, however, you would like to use `styled-components`, you can configure your app by following the [styled engine guide](/material-ui/guides/styled-engine/#how-to-switch-to-styled-components) or starting with one of the example projects:
+By default, MUI components come with Emotion as their style engine.
+If, however, you would like to use styled-components, you can configure your app by following the [styled-components guide](/material-ui/guides/styled-components/) or starting with one of the example projects:

 <!-- #default-branch-switch -->